 The testing/assessment must be comprehensive and include a Diagnostic Report.
 Objective evidence of a substantial limitation in cognition/learning must be provided.
-This is the heart of the evaluation if the applicant is claiming a cognitive disorder or claiming cognitive impairment due to a an attentional, physical, or psychiatric disorder.
+This is the heart of the evaluation if the applicant is claiming a cognitive disorder or claiming cognitive impairment due to an attentional disorder.
 All deviations from these guidelines must be discussed and defended in light of the goals of the evaluation in terms of fair administration of the Bar exam.
 The neuropsychological evaluation is required in all cases that claim the presence of a learning disability in order to demonstrate the existence of the underlying disorder responsible for the learning disability.
 A psycho-educational evaluation is required for all applicants in this category without exception.
-The neuropsychological or psycho-educational evaluation for the diagnosis of a cognitive disability should be submitted on the letterhead of a license, qualified professional, and it should provide clear and specific evidence that a cognitive disability does or does not exist.
+The neuropsychological or psycho-educational evaluation should be submitted on the letterhead of a license, qualified professional, and it should provide clear and specific evidence that a cognitive disability does or does not exist.
 It is not acceptable to administer only one test, nor is it acceptable to base a diagnosis on only one of several subtests.
 All standard scores for all tests must be reported.
 Percentiles must also be reported in addition to standard scores for each test.
 For tests with subtests (such as the WAIS-IV or WJ-IV) the scores from all subtests must also be included.
 Unless noted below, all standard scores and percentiles should be based on age-adjusted rather than education-adjusted norms.